It All Started with Breaking a Few Windows …

 Today, we serve the world’s most performance-critical industries; striving to maintain the vibrant culture instilled by our founders.
 We believe in cultivating opportunity and growth through constant innovation and dedication to our customers.
 Each day is a chance to build upon our successful history and leave a legacy for future generations – not only within this company, but in the dynamic technological communities that make the world’s greatest products.

-Aaron Cohen and Jack Lin co-found Approved Engineering Test Laboratories (AETL) to provide high-tech testing services to a variety of industries.
+Aaron Cohen and Jack Lin co-found Associated Engineering Test Laboratories (AETL) to provide high-tech testing services to a variety of industries.

 AETL goes public and is renamed National Technical Systems.
 The Fullerton, CA location is established through the purchase of Ogden Technology Laboratories.

 NTS acquires Acton Laboratories in Acton, MA, establishing our first east coast facility.

 The acquisition of an automotive testing laboratory in Detroit, MI expands the scope of end-markets tested.

 NTS expands operations by opening or acquiring facilities in Camden, AR, Boxborough, MA, Tempe, AZ, Culver City, CA, Tinton Falls, NJ, and Plano, TX.
 In 1998, NTS launches business plan strategy for building dominant positions in EMI, EMC, HIRF Lightning and NEBS telecommunications testing.